dftorres1984/Assignment-Four/README.md

 # Assignment-Four
-You can learn more [here] https://dftorres1984.github.io/Assignment-Four/
+You can see my data [here](https://dftorres1984.github.io/Assignment-Four/)

 #I first import the final merged file.